AZVibe-Team1/Greenfield-project/README.md

 A secure, scalable, and user-friendly platform connecting job seekers and employers with AI-powered recommendations.

+**JM!!** - Right now, the containers bring up only the backend as I thought it would be easiest to start with one container.
+The code added to /backend is temporary to show that the backend FastAPI runs at a basic level.

 ## Docker Setup

 This project uses Docker Compose for containerized development and deployment.